A polynomial analogue of Landau's theorem and related problems: Landau's theorem over Fq[T] , for A2+TB2

+We begin with an overlook of the proof of Theorem \ref{landauthm}, leaving the more technical details to \S \ref{linearsubsec}.
 Let $G_q \subseteq \FF_q[T]$ be the set of monic polynomials of the form $A^2+TB^2$.
-By \cite[Thm.~2.5]{lior}, a monic irreducible polynomial $f$ is in $G_q$ if and only if the multiplicity of any monic irreducible polynomial $P$ of the form $\left(\frac{P}{T}\right)=-1$ in the factorization of $f$ is even.
+By \cite[Thm.~2.5]{lior}, a monic polynomial $f$ is in $G_q$ if and only if the multiplicity of any monic irreducible polynomial $P$ of the form $\left(\frac{P}{T}\right)=-1$ in the factorization of $f$ is even.
 In other words, $G_q$ is the semigroup generated by the following set of mutually coprime polynomials:

 Let $\chi_2: \FF_q[T] \to \mathbb{C}$ denote the quadratic character modulo $T$: